UCLALibrary/research-tips/_posts/2010-01-08-deconstructing-the-elevator-speech.markdown

   </td>
   </tr>
 </table>
 <p> <b>Note:</b> If you've already written your abstract for your research paper, you can use it as a starting basis for your elevator speech.
 You can think of your elevator speech as a more condensed version of your abstract.
-Remember, the main purpose of the elevator speech is to engage your listener so they're interested in learning about the details of your project. </p>
+Remember, the main purpose of the elevator speech is to engage your listeners so they're interested in learning about the details of your project. </p>